txoof/epd_display/documentation/Plugins.md

 Each plugin must have the following configuration at a minimum:

-*NB!: whitespace and comments are ignored*
+*NB: whitespace and comments are ignored*
 ```
 [Plugin: Human Friendly Name For Plugin]
 # layout to use